Ircama/ELM327-emulator/README.md

 emulator.counters["ELM_PIDS_A"] = 0
 ```

+## Forwarder options

+In order to verify and improve its dictionary, *ELM327-emulator* allows acting as a proxy between a software application and a real OBDII device.
+Whenever the
+OBDII interface provides data to the application which the dictionary does not include, a warning is shown reporting the answer from the OBDII interface; besides, a related `unknown_<command>_R` element is added to the `counters`, with the last returned answer from the OBDII interface, to allow subsequent verifications.
+The dictionary can then be manually edited to align the *ELM327-emulator* behaviour with the answer returned by the OBDII interface.

+To act as a proxy, *ELM327-emulator* can either expose the virtual serial device or the TCP network port to the application; then it connects the OBDII interface through an internal forwarder component, allowing serial communication or TCP/IP networking.

+The selection of the interface exposed to the application is done via the standard options: by default the pseudo-tty device is used; alternatively, the `-n` option allows using a local TCP/IP port (e.g., `-n 35000`).

+The OBDII interface is connected through the `-S` option (serial device) or the `-H` and `-N` ones (TCP/IP host and related port).
+When using the serial device, the `-B` option allows indicating a specific baud rate (38400 bps by default).

+Data read from the OBDII port are grouped together basing on a timeout parameter (floating point number) which by default is 5.0 seconds and can be tuned with the `-T` option.
+The higher the number, the more reliant the grouping; anyway, delays produced by high timeout values might compromise the communication quality: if the application does not perform correctly in the forwarder mode (e.g., producing connection drops), is useful to test lower timeout periods, like `-T 0.2` or `-T 0.1`.

+Example.

+- In a window, run a simulated OBDII interface connected via TCP network: `python3 -m elm -s car -n 20000`.
+Then optionally set `loglevel 10`.
+- In another window, run *ELM327-emulator* configured as forwarder to the local TCP port 20000 and exposing a network port 35000: `python3 -m elm -s car -n 35000 -N 20000 -H localhost -T 0.2`.
+- In a third window, run a telnet client: `elnet localhost 35000`.
+Write `at@1` and press enter.
+Check the logs in the other windows.
+- Close the telnet client.
+Run *OBD Auto Doctor*, select Wifi communication, IP address 127.0.0.1, port 35000.
+Check the logs in the other windows.
+You should succeed in connecting the application.

 ## Logging and monitoring

 Logs are written to *elm.log*, file, rotated to *elm.log.1* and *elm.log.2* when its size reaches 1 MB.
 [Logging](https://docs.python.org/3/howto/logging.html) is controlled through the `elm.yaml` file (in the current directory by default).
 Its path can be set through the *ELM_LOG_CFG* environment variable.
 This file follows the [Python’s builtin logging module format](https://docs.djangoproject.com/en/2.2/topics/logging/#a-quick-logging-primer) and allows customizing the configuration of the logging process.